Oregon primaries set up competitive governor's race

 “This will be a three-way race for the highest office in our state.
 And this will be an election unlike any of us have ever seen,” Kotek said in her victory speech Tuesday night.

-The GOP gubernatorial nominee is still being determined, with former House Minority Leader Christine Drazan holding onto a lead in the primary over former Oregon Republican Party Chair Bob Tiernan.
+Former state House Minority Leader Christine Drazan won the GOP gubernatorial primary, maintaining a lead over former Oregon Republican Party Chair Bob Tiernan as more ballots were counted Wednesday.

+Drazan said Tiernan called her Wednesday afternoon and conceded, which was confirmed by his campaign.

 Incumbent Gov. Kate Brown, a Democrat, can’t run again due to term limits.